elixir-lang/elixir-lang.github.com/crash-course.markdown

     https://github.com/elixir-lang/elixir.git

 Elixir is structured similarly to Erlang's OTP.
-It is divided into applications that are placed inside the `lib` directory, as seen on the [source code repository](https://github.com/elixir-lang/elixir).
-Since rebar is not familiar with such structure, you will to tell explicitly which Elixir apps you want to load, for example, you may add the following to your `rebar.config`:
+It is divided into applications that are placed inside the `lib` directory, as seen in its [source code repository](https://github.com/elixir-lang/elixir).
+Since rebar does not recognize such structure, we need to explicitly add to our `rebar.config` which Elixir apps we want to use, for example:

 {% highlight erlang %}
 {lib_dirs, [